 - Abusive Parents: Word of God is that he was verbally and emotionally abusive to his daughters, and according to Cheshire, he used to make them fight each other.
 He's easily the worst parent seen in the series, period - even Black Manta, a more devoted agent of the Light with greater aspirations (who does more damage overall) shows his son Kaldur'ahm a lot more genuine love than Lawrence displays towards both his daughters combined.

 - Action Dad: An evil version — Sportsmaster is a highly trained martial artist with the ability to use a variety of weapons.

 - Adaptational Badass: His comic book counterpart is about as hokey as one would expect from someone with the name "Sportsmaster", and essentially never shows up unless writers want a joke villain, and he retired in the same story that Artemis was introduced in.
-But on the show he's a machine-gun toting, explosive javelin throwing, helicopter flying, badass mercenary.
+Here, he's a badass mercenary who's about in the same league as Deathstroke.

 - Archnemesis Dad:

 - He doesn't have any powers, but he gives the metahumans and other superheroes in The Team a hard time.